International Politics Summer School

 • undertake approximately 80 hours of private study during the programme (elements of private study will include: reading and other preparation between seminar meetings and discussion sessions, work in libraries, etc).

-• Students who request a detailed certificate, including those who are taking the course for credit at their home universities, are expected to submit an assignment of 2,000 words in length for assessment.
+• Students who are taking the course for credit at their home universities must submit an assignment of 2,000 words in length for assessment.

 Selection criteria